d3b4g/leonids/_posts/ropmev2.md

 ![source-01](/img/ropv2-7.PNG){: .align-left}

+#### Note(s):

++ Open the program in GDB and set a break point
++ Send cyclic pattern to the program

+After running the script, PRESS "c" to continue the execution.

 Program received segmentation fault and crashed.
-Now from GDB we can
+Now from GDB we can examine

 ![source-01](/img/ropv2-4.PNG){: .align-left}